 Just in time for a Christmas 2004 release, Simon Higgs and engineer Boris Menart (of Phil Spector/Ramones fame) mixed songs recorded in Kathmandu, Nepal, for the Vineyard Music Himalayas release, Thirst.
 [This recording is now distributed in the iTunes Music Store by Higgs Communications.]

 In early 2005, Simon Higgs produced Michelle Higgs debut CD, Healing Rooms, for NSA records.

 Since late 2005, Higgs Communications has provided digital distribution services for artists & labels in the iTunes Music Store and provides an ongoing consultancy for digital music distribution.
 Higgs Communications now has over 100 artists (including several Grammy-winning and Emmy-nominated artists) using their services.

 In September 2006, Simon Higgs went to India & Nepal to help set up a new production company, Indigika East, with members of the Vineyard Music Himalayas team.
 This included the establishment of a brand new Pro Tools-based recording facility in Siliguri, India.

-In 2009 and 2010, Simon Higgs provided expert testimony and prior art discovery for Coupons.com, Inc., News Corporation and The New York Times which resulted in the successful conclusion of several patent lawsuits.
+In 2009 and 2010, Simon Higgs provided expert testimony and prior art discovery for Coupons.com, Inc., News Corporation and The New York Times which resulted in the successful conclusion of several lawsuits from patent trolls.